 Non-payment will result in the Interruption of Service.
 Ala Carte purchases are not allowed to be charged.
-Reimbursable breakfast and lunch meals will continue to be served to students K-8 without service interruption.
+For purposes of this policy, a milk with a cold lunch is not considered an Ala Carte purchase.

 Payments may be made to family meal accounts by sending a check or cash to their child's school, by making online payments through Skyward Family Access or by mailing payments to the District Office c/o Nutrition Services, 405 East Hamlin Street, West Salem, WI 54669.